 - Should the interactions be changed?

 A summative evaluation is the phase that you see at the bottom of the waterfall graphic.
-After the course has been implemented, you examine its successes and failure.
+After the course has been implemented, you examine its successes and failures.
 During a summative evaluation, try asking yourself:

 - Did performance improve?